top of page

 Performing Artist

-Sarah Walston is a professional dancer and choreographer currently based out of Tampa, FL.
+Sarah Walston Phillips is a professional dancer and choreographer currently based out of Tampa, FL.
 Sarah is the Director and Founder of ATLAS Modern Ballet, a new professional performance company serving the Tampa community.
 She also performs and creates works in the Tampa Bay area as a freelance artist.

 Sarah graduated with a BFA in Dance Performance from the University of South Florida in 2015.
 At the University of South Florida, she had the privilege of working with and performing works by choreographers such as Alonzo King, Maurice Causey, Robert Moses and Jennifer Archibald among many other guests and faculty members.
 In addition to her USF training, she has participated in many professional training programs across the country including, the Ailey School, Complexions Contemporary Ballet, ArchCore40 and BalletX, as well as studying abroad in Paris.